 The movie-makers achieved the excellent and praiseworthy with high ratings and high earnings at the box office.
 HOW TO TRAIN YOUR DRAGON: THE HIDDEN WORLD inspired its audience with examples of God’s love.

 Philippians 4:8 can inspire creators in the worthy challenge that movie-makers endeavor.
 They can influence, direct, and inspire an audience to seek out more examples of the true, the noble, the righteous, the pure, the lovely, and the admirable.

 People want to think on these things.
 They yearn for God’s hope, and according to studies found in the 2013 Annual Report to the Entertainment Industry by the Christian Film and Television Commitee, they seek more of it.
 Movie-makers should remember that God calls the world to create characters, worlds, and messages that reflect His truth as well.
 The result is truly impactful and beautiful.

 “Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up” (Galatians 6:9).Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!